rickardlindberg/rickardlindberg.me/writing/agdpp-game-loop/index.markdown

 ![Animated circle.](animation.png)
 </center>

-## Refactor to clarify game loop concept
+## Refactor to clarify

 Next we want to split the logic of the game loop from the logic of our game.
-We refactor in small steps, testing manually that everything works, and end up with this:
+We refactor in small steps, testing manually that everything works, and end up with this for our game:

 <div class="rliterate-code"><div class="rliterate-code-body"><div class="highlight"><pre><span></span><span class="k">class</span> <span class="nc">Game</span><span class="p">:</span>